red5pro/red5pro-server-examples/red5prolive/README.md

 ===
 When the Red5 Pro Server is run, applications are accessible using a web browser from the default port of __5080__.
 If you have the Red5 Pro Server currently running on your machine, you can visit [http://localhost:5080](http://localhost:5080) to see the default landing page.

 The default landing page and any other web accessbile applications are stored in the _/webapp_ directory of the Red5 Pro server.
 In this section, we will be creating a new application to be deployed to this directory.
-We will utilize the _/webapp/template_ shipped with the Red5 Pro Server distribution and create our first Red5 Pro server application.
+We will utilize the _/webapps/template_ shipped with the Red5 Pro Server distribution and create our first Red5 Pro server application.

-__TODO: Need to package red5pro-server-template with Red5 Pro server distribution__

 WebApp
 ---